Raam124/Tree-Folder-Structure/README.md

     You can modify the tree_folder_structure_data.json file to represent your desired folder structure for testing different scenarios.
 The JSON file is preloaded feel free to update it without changing the key names

+A working video of the apllication is attached